mmistakes/made-mistakes-jekyll/_posts/articles/2012-08-31-paperfaces-ipad-portrait-project.md

 ### Will You Draw Me?

-Unfortunately I am no longer taking volunteers for the project. <s>If you'd like to commission me to illustrate your Twitter avatar, recreate a photograph in my PaperFaces™ style, draw your pet dinosaur, or whatever, follow the link below.</s> I'm currently taking a vacation from drawing portraits as well.
+Unfortunately I am no longer taking volunteers for the project. <s>If you'd like to commission me to illustrate your Twitter avatar, recreate a photograph in my PaperFaces™ style, draw your pet dinosaur, or whatever, follow the link below.</s> I'm currently taking a break from drawing portraits as well.
 Sorry :-(

 ### What is PaperFaces?